pmurph0305/fcc-drummachine/README.md

-This project was created for FreeCodeCamp front end libaries certification.
+This project was created as part of FreeCodeCamp's front-end libraries certification.

+It is the front-end libraries project: Build a Drum Machine

 It is a drum machine app, you can click the buttons or press the keys and the audio of the drum kit will play.
+The most recently played audio clip is displayed as well.

 It was created using React, and deployed with gh-pages.

 You can test it locally by running `npm start`